AbdulAHAD968/Encrypted-Chat-System/README.md

-# Encrypted-Chat-System
-Client Server Chat model using AES-128 for chat Encryption, Deffie Helmin for key exchange, and SHA-256 for password Hashing
+🔒 Secure Chat System
+This project is a Secure Chat System implemented in C++ that ensures encrypted communication between the client and server, utilizing robust security mechanisms such as Diffie-Hellman Key Exchange, AES-128 encryption, and SHA-256 password hashing.

+🚀 Key Featu